Torn strut boot: Does it need immediate replacement?

-A strut boot is usually an accordion shaped boot that compresses as the strut compresses and the compression blows any road dirt off the strut piston rod wiper seal to keep it clean.
+A strut boot is usually an accordion-shaped boot that compresses as the strut compresses.
+The compression blows any road dirt off the strut piston rod wiper seal to keep it clean.
 It also protects the wiper seal from rain and snow.
 As such, the strut boot has an important job.

 What happens if the strut boot tears or falls off?

-Without it, the piston rod wiper seal will be exposed to more dirt and grit and will wear out faster.
+Without it, the piston rod wiper seal will be exposed to more dirt and grit, and the seal will wear out faster.

 Where is the piston wiper seal?